doheelee0328/car_data/README.md

 "npm run dev"

 This command will start the server using the configured script in the package.json file.
-It may include additional tasks like transpiling code or restarting the server on file changes.

 ## Overview
 In this coding challenge, I had the opportunity to learn and work with Node.js and Express for the first time.